johnjhacking/Buffer-Overflow-Guide/README.md

 # FAQ
 1. What if the port that I connect to doesn't have any commands I can run?
--Ensure that this is indeed the correct port to exploit, if it is, and you're sure of it, try running the following command on the exe from your Kali Machine:
+-Ensure that this is the correct port to exploit, if it is, and you're sure of it, try running the following command on the exe from your Kali Machine:
 Command: strings foo.exe
-When you run this, you should be able to identify possible commands to test against.
+When you run this, you should be able to identify possible commands to test.

 2. What if everything has worked, but I cannot catch a shell?
 -Are you generating the correct payload?
-Linux vs Windows -Have you attempted to change the padding from 32 to 16 or 8?
+Linux vs. Windows -Have you attempted to change the padding from 32 to 16 or 8?
 -Did you identify all of the bad characters?
 -Is your pointer reversed correctly in the gotem.py script?